I tested the top giant bubble recipes. Here’s the best one.

 - Buy pre-made giant bubble wands online.

-- Allow your bubble wand string to sit in the solution for a few minutes before making your bubbles
+- Allow your bubble wand string to sit in the solution in a large bucket for a few minutes before making your bubbles

-- Kids tangle the bubble wands SUPER fast.
+- Kids tangle their own bubble wands SUPER fast.
 If there are a lot of kids, just have one or two adults blow the bubbles

 - Blow gently towards a bubble and a tiny bubble will form inside of it.